 Alfred Marks starring comedy vehicle produced by Yorkshire Television and set, as the title suggests, in the late 19th century when Queen Victoria and her consort Prince Albert were the figureheads on the British throne.
 It was a period when middle class values were of the utmost importance, where men were men, women knew their place and children were seen but not heard.

 Albert Hackett was the ultra-conservative head of his household ruling over his family with an affectionate yet iron fist that upheld strict moral values.
 The works of Oscar Wilde and Aubrey Beardsley were strictly forbidden in the Hackett home which was comprised of Albert, his wife Victoria, their children and servants.
-It was a standard domestic sitcom with the flavour of Upstairs Downstairs thrown in and drew a contrast to the less austere age of the swinging 1960s which had just come to an end and the more liberated 1970s which lay ahead.
+It was a standard domestic sitcom with the flavour of Upstairs Downstairs thrown in (although that particular series didn't arrive on our screens until the following year) and drew a contrast to the less austere age of the swinging 1960s which had just come to an end and the more liberated 1970s which lay ahead.